HauntedBees/Sports-2-Jam/WHAT IS BASESOL.md

-# BaseSol - The Milky Way Sport 2
+# Basesol - The Milky Way Sport 2
-There's nothing humans love more on a casual Sunnday evening than heading to the local planetarium, buying some hot dogs or American Sludge, and looking up at the sky to watch a good old fashioned game of BaseSol.
-Since the **Global BaseSol League** was formed in 2876AD (or 807NC), they have worked with the best BaseSol players around the world to compete for an international audience during BaseSol season.
-Combining humankind's love of stargazing and competition, BaseSol was one of the first Sports 2 to capture the hearts of those curious about the limitations of Astral Projection - or lack thereof!
+There's nothing humans love more on a casual Sunnday evening than heading to the local planetarium, buying some hot dogs or American Sludge, and looking up at the sky to watch a good old fashioned game of Basesol.
+Since the **Global Basesol League** was formed in 2876AD (or 807NC), they have worked with the best Basesol players around the world to compete for an international audience during Basesol season.
+Combining humankind's love of stargazing and competition, Basesol was one of the first Sports 2 to capture the hearts of those curious about the limitations of Astral Projection - or lack thereof!

 ## The "Video" Game
-Thanks to cybercomputer webterface technology, the "video" game publisher **digital artisinal**'s new division **da Sports 2** is faithfully recreating the world's favorite Sports 2 in "video" game form, so that fans can enjoy the timeless gameplay of classic Sports 2 like **BaseSol**, **Nudelkampf**, and **Deep Sea Football** in the comfort of their own homes, without needing to worry about finding teammates or Astrally Projecting themselves.
+Thanks to cybercomputer webterface technology, the "video" game publisher **digital artisinal**'s new division **da Sports 2** is faithfully recreating the world's favorite Sports 2 in "video" game form, so that fans can enjoy the timeless gameplay of classic Sports 2 like **Basesol**, **Nudelkampf**, and **Deep Sea Football** in the comfort of their own homes, without needing to worry about finding teammates or Astrally Projecting themselves.
 Players need only "project" themselves into their favorite couch, turn on their infoscreens, and play **da Sports 2** "video" games on their favorite radio players like the **Videostation**, **Turbo Drive**, **MegaGrafx-17**, or **iGame™®©**.

 ### Controls
 Different radio players have slightly different control methods, but all players supported by **da Sports 2** have some standard buttons that can be used to play: